evanclue/ddr-picker/README.md

 - to exit mame, just press esc.
 - you can now right click on the .ahk file you made, and click "compile script" to create an .exe of the script that pegasus can run later.

-you can easily copy the launcher script, and edit it to point at different games. to see what save states exist in the pack, you can view `C:\pegasus\games\ddr573-mame\sta`. all you have to do is replace `ddrexproc` in the launcher script with the name of the games in the `sta` folder that you want to run. for instance, if you replaced it with `ddr2m`, it would launch Dance Dance Revolution 2ndMIX. feel free to repeat this for every game listed in the `sta` folder that you want to have in your pegasus setup.
+you can easily copy the launcher script, and edit it to point at different games.<br>
+to see what save states exist in the pack, you can view `C:\pegasus\games\ddr573-mame\sta`.<br>
+all you have to do is replace `ddrexproc` in the launcher script with the name of the games in the `sta` folder that you want to run.<br>
+for instance, if you replaced it with `ddr2m`, it would launch Dance Dance Revolution 2ndMIX.<br>
+feel free to repeat this for every game listed in the `sta` folder that you want to have in your pegasus setup.

 you can see what mame name corresponds with each DDR game [here](https://github.com/987123879113/mame/wiki/Dance-Dance-Revolution-%7C-Dancing-Stage).